twpayne/chezmoi/docs/REFERENCE.md

 `include` returns the literal contents of the file named `*filename*`, relative to the source directory.

+### `joinPath` *elements*

+`joinPath` joins any number of path elements into a single path, separating them with the OS-specific path separator.
+Empty elements are ignored.
+The result is cleaned.
+If the argument list is empty or all its elements are empty, `joinPath` returns an empty string.
+On Windows, the result will only be a UNC path if the first non-empty element is a UNC path.

+#### `joinPath` examples

+    {{ joinPath .chezmoi.homedir ".zshrc" }}

 ### `keepassxc` *entry*

 `keepassxc` returns structured data retrieved from a